KestrelCP

 [!NOTE]

 This extension is primarily built for my personal use — a local environment to debug and implement competitive programming solutions from Kattis, Codeforces, and LeetCode.
-Solutions still need to be manually submitted on each platform's official site.
+Kattis and Codeforces solutions still need to be manually submitted on each platform's official site; LeetCode can be submitted directly from the editor.
 A nice side benefit: committing solutions to a Git repo helps keep your GitHub contribution graph active.

 Currently only Java is supported as the solution language.
 Support for other languages may come in the future.